phillycocoa/website/README.md

 > The following site is still in development.

-This repo is the source for the Philly CocoaHeads website, hosted at: <phillycocoa.org>.
-The site is built using the static site generator [Hugo](https://gohugo.io/), hosted on [Amazon S3](https://aws.amazon.com/s3/) and deployed using [CircleCI](http://circleci.com).
+This repo is the source for the Philly CocoaHeads website, hosted at: <https://phillycocoa.org>.
+The site is built using the static site generator [Hugo](https://gohugo.io/) and is intended to be deployed on [Cloudflare Pages](https://pages.cloudflare.com/) from GitHub.

-Current development staging is at: <http://phillycocoa.org.s3-website-us-east-1.amazonaws.com/>

 ## How to Contribute